ansible/ansible/README.md

     * Dead simple setup
     * Super fast & parallel by default
-    * No server or client daemons, uses existing SSHd
+    * No server or client daemons; use existing SSHd
     * No additional software required on client boxes
-    * Everything is self updating on the clients
-    * Plugins can be written in ANY language
+    * Modules can be written in ANY language
-    * API usage is an equal citizen to CLI usage
+    * Awesome API for creating very powerful distributed scripts
-    * Can be controlled/installed/used as non-root
+    * Be usable as non-root
+    * Create the easiest config management system to use, ever.

 Requirements
 ============

 For the server the tool is running from, *only*:

-    * python 2.6 -- or the 2.4/2.5 backport of the multiprocessing module
-    * PyYAML (install on 'overlord' if using playbooks)
     * paramiko
+    * python 2.6 (or the 2.4/2.5 backport of the multiprocessing module)
+    * PyYAML (only if using playbooks)

-Optional -- If you want to push templates, the nodes need:
+Optional -- If you want to push templates, the nodes need a template library, which for bonus points you can install with ansible!
+Easy enough.

     * python-jinja2

 Inventory file
 ==============

 To use ansible you must have a list of hosts somewhere.

-The default inventory file (-H) is /etc/ansible/hosts and is a list of all hostnames to manage with ansible, one per line.
-These can be hostnames or IPs
+The default inventory file (override with -H) is /etc/ansible/hosts and is a list of all hostnames to manage with ansible, one per line.
+These can be hostnames or IPs.

 Example: